mims-harvard/GNNGuard/README.md

 ## Overview

 This repository contains python codes and datasets necessary to run the GNNGuard algorithm.
 GNNGuard is a general defense approach against a variety of poisoning adversarial attacks that perturb the discrete graph structure.
-GNNGuard can be straightforwardly incorporated into any GNN models to prevent the misclassification caused by adversarial attacks on graphs.
+GNNGuard can be straightforwardly incorporated into any GNN models to prevent the misclassification caused by poisoning adversarial attacks on graphs.
 See our [paper](https://arxiv.org/abs/2006.08149) for details on the algorithm.

 ## Key Idea of GNNGuard